Annaly

 Annaly is an Irish lordship and former principality, named for its conqueror Angaile, ancestor of the Ó Fearghail.
-The territory of Annaly coincides with modern County Longford and was conquered in the 10th century by Angaile, a King of Fortúatha whose line were chiefs of the Conmhaícne Angaile.
+The territory of Annaly coincides with modern County Longford and was conquered in the 10th century by Angaile, a King of Fortúatha whose line were chiefs of Annaly.
 Angaile's great-grandson Fearghail was the progenitor of the Ó Fearghail family, who were historically the Princes of Annaly.
 The lineage of Fearghail also provided chiefs of the Dál Messin Corb dynasty and the Uí Garrchon.

 Princes of Angaile

 The history of Angaile is detailed in the Annals of the Four Masters.
 From the turn of the 11th century until the colonial confiscations of James I in the early 17th century, the Ó Fearghail controlled Angaile as a principality.
 This rule was disrupted by repeated English invasions in the 12th and 13th centuries.
-By the 15th century, the tribe regained complete control and had divided into the North Angaile ruling White Ó Fearghail (Irish orthography: Uí Fhearghail Bán) and the South Angaile ruling Yellow Ó Fearghail (Irish orthography: Uí Fhearghail Buí).
+By the 15th century, the tribe regained complete control and had divided into the North Angaile ruling White Ó Fearghail (Uí Fhearghail Bán) and the South Angaile ruling Yellow Ó Fearghail (Uí Fhearghail Buí).
 After the tribal Gaelic Order had been shattered, many members of the clan became tenants of their old land with English and Scottish landlords.